-Staff will not act in a way that would bring the school, or the teaching profession into disrepute.
-This covers relevant criminal offences, such as violence or sexual misconduct, as well as negative comments about the school on social media.
+Staff will not act in a way that would bring the school, or the teaching profession, into disrepute.
+This covers conduct including but not limited to relevant criminal offences, such as violence or sexual misconduct, as well as negative comments about the school on social media.